PangaeaPanga/mario_golf_64_poptracker/README.md

 # PopTracker for Mario Golf 64

-This is a PopTracker pack Mario Golf 64 Archipelago Randomizer.
+This is a PopTracker pack for the Mario Golf 64 Archipelago Randomizer.

 ## Installation